jhorvi24/flask-python-webServer-AWS-EC2-RDS/README.md

 <hr>
 3. I going to the AWS EC2 service and I create two security group.

-      -The first security group has the next parameters:
+      - The first security group has the next parameters:

          - Name: web-server-SG
          - Inboud rules: